Automattic/jetpack/readme.txt

 * Themes — Simple themes to get started or pick a professional theme to make your site stand out.
 * Related posts — Keep visitors on your site by automatically showing them related content they will be interested in.
-* Gallery and Slideshow tools — Image galleries, carousel slider, header, and slideshows for WP sites and stores.
+* Gallery and Slideshow tools — Image galleries, carousel slider, and slideshows for WP sites and stores.
 * Subscriptions — Make it easy for visitors to sign up to receive notifications of your latest posts and comments.
 * Contact form — Easily build unlimited contact forms for free without any coding.
 Receive email notifications for each response.
-Integrate with mail solutions like Creative Mail or Mailchimp to reach your customers and leads quickly.
+Integrate with mail solutions like Creative Mail to reach your customers and leads quickly.
 Connect to Jetpack Anti spam (powered by Akismet) to filter submissions.
 * oEmbed Support — easily embed images, posts, and links from Facebook and Instagram.

 = INTEGRATIONS =
 Jetpack is updated monthly to ensure seamless integration with top WordPress plugins and other tech products.

 * Built for WooCommerce: Jetpack and WooCommerce are both made by Automattic.
 Backup, Scan, Anti-spam, integrate perfectly for Woo / eComm stores
+* Jetpack is fully compatible with v2.0 of the official AMP plugin for WordPress.
 * Better understand your customers and marketing with Google Analytics (GA) integration
 * Social media platforms: Instagram, Facebook, Twitter, LinkedIn
 * Simple Blocks to customize your site: Pinterest, Whatsapp, Podcast player, GIFs, maps, tiled gallery, slideshow
 * Payment processors: easily collect payments or donations and sell products through Stripe and PayPal
 * Site speed and performance plugins: Works great with WP Super Cache and  Cloudflare.
-* Contact form: Anti-spam (Powered by Akismet) blocks spam comments for Jetpack forms and Contact Form 7.
+* Contact form: Anti-spam (Powered by Akismet) blocks spam comments for Jetpack forms, Contact Form 7, Ninja Forms, Gravity Forms, Formidable Forms, and more.
-* Other tech integrations: Creative Mail, Mailchimp, Calendly, Whatsapp, Pinterest
+* Other tech integrations: Instagram, Creative Mail, Mailchimp, Calendly, Whatsapp, Pinterest, Revue, and more.

 = EXPERT SUPPORT =
 We have a global team of Happiness Engineers ready to provide incredible support.
 Ask your questions in the support forum or [contact us directly](https://jetpack.com/contact-support).